rvennam/istio-on-iks/custom-istio-ingress.md

   --set gateways.istio-ingressgateway.labels.istio=custom-ingressgateway \
   > customingress.yaml
 ```
-4. Take a look at the generated customingress.yaml and apply it:
+4. Take a look at the generated customingress.yaml and apply it
 ```
 kubectl apply -f customingress.yaml
 ```